 Why it's important to check facts

-It sounds easy, but we are dealing with volatile raw material.
-Handled carelessly, the facts we uncover, research and present have the power to cause misunderstandings, damage and could change the course of history.
+But we are dealing with volatile raw material.
+Handled carelessly, the facts we uncover, research and present have the power to cause misunderstandings, damage and could, potentially, change the course of history.

 1: Are you preventing thorough fact-checking?

 The first obstacle to accurate fact-checking could be you.
 Do you have a vested interest in the topic, as opposed to a genuine journalistic interest?